krishnay7045/Day1_main/README.md

 # Website

-My website is developeed using HTML only.
+This project is developeed using HTML only.
 Till now it is in building face only.

 # Description